Everything You Ever Wanted to Know About My Digital Nomad Life (2017 Edition)

 What are plans B and C?
 How do you keep your freelance income streams coming?
 When you lose a client, how do you replace that income?

 New clients come to me in a variety of ways.
 Sometimes through networking with other writers and content strategists.
 Sometimes through contacts I meet at conferences.
-Sometimes through this blog.
-When I need to pick up new clients, I start by reaching out to my network and attending more conferences or letting people know that I’m available on my quarterly business reports.
-For the last couple years, I’ve started regularly turning down work, so I expect that unless something major happened, I’d be able to pick up new clients very quickly.
+Sometimes through me successfully pitching a magazine and developing an ongoing relationship with them.
+When I need to pick up new clients, I start by reaching out to my network and attending more conferences.

 How many hours do you work each week?